Docklet-Official/docklet/README.md

 ### GitHub Auto Deploy

 1. Paste any public GitHub repo URL that contains a `Dockerfile`
-2. Nextbase clones it, builds the image, starts the container on the internal `nextbase-apps` network, and assigns an HAProxy port (8000–8098)
+2. Docklet clones it, builds the image, starts the container on the internal `docklet-apps` network, and assigns an HAProxy port (8000–8098)
 3. Watch the live build log stream in the UI
 4. Map a domain to the assigned port via the Reverse Proxy manager